DerekPascarella/Alltynex-EnglishPatchFMTowns/README.md

 5. [How to Play](#how-to-play)

 <h2>Patching Instructions</h2>
-This patch targets the hard-drive image named "Alltynex.h0" distributed by the "Neo Kobe" set of FM Towns/Marty software.
+This patch targets the hard-drive image named <tt>Alltynex.h0</tt> distributed by the "Neo Kobe" set of FM Towns/Marty software.
 Its original MD5 checksum is <tt>87527376B66A8E895D25B33C4C41E2A6</tt>.
 <br><br>
 To apply this patch, download the <a href="https://github.com/DerekPascarella/Alltynex-EnglishPatchFMTowns/releases">latest release</a> and extract it to a folder of your choosing.
 <br><br>
-Next, copy "Alltynex.h0" into the same folder and launch the "apply_patch.bat" script.
+Next, copy <tt>Alltynex.h0</tt> into the same folder and launch the <tt>apply_patch.bat</tt>tt> script.
 This will produce "Alltynex (T-En v1.0).iso" with an MD5 checksum of <tt>FAF881AC83FD2A15D738799408240141</tt>

 <h2>Credits</h2>
 <ul>